1927 Grand Prix season: Indianapolis

 Once again, the Indianapolis 500 would be a two-way contest between Duesenberg and Miller.
 All cars had either of those two engines.
 Harry Miller had dramatically developed his engine to an impressive 230 bhp.
-Rookie Charles ‘Dutch’ Bauman drove the works car, while a number of customer teams backed them up with experienced drivers like previous winners Frank Lockhart and Peter DePaolo, as well as Ralph Hepburn, Leon Duray, Harry Hartz and Eddie Hearne.
+Rookie Dutch Baumann drove the works car, while a number of customer teams backed them up with experienced drivers like previous winners Frank Lockhart and Peter DePaolo, as well as Ralph Hepburn, Leon Duray, Harry Hartz and Eddie Hearne.
 The Duesenberg brothers had three works cars for Wade Morton and rookies Babe Stapp and Benny Shoaff.
 Another ten rookies started this year's race including Wilbur Shaw, Louis Schneider, Cliff Bergere and Fred Frame.
 Two-time winner Tommy Milton had been working on Cliff Durant’s new Detroit-Miller Special, and when the latter was too ill to race, Milton qualified the car.
 Former racer and champion Earl Cooper built four Miller-powered front-wheel drive specials, sponsored by the Buick Motor Company.
-His drivers were Bennett Hill, Peter Kreis, Bob McDonogh and Jules Ellingboe.
+His drivers were Bennett Hill, Pete Kreis, Bob McDonogh and Jules Ellingboe.

 In qualifying, the 1927 winner Frank Lockhart set a new lap record of 120.9 mph.
 Joining him on the front row were DePaolo and Duray.
 Lockhart dominated the race for 120 laps until he was put out by a broken con-rod.
 In a race of attrition only ten cars were flagged.
 Rookie George Souders drove a reliable race in his Duesenberg and came through for the victory.
 It was the same car that Peter DePaolo had won with in 1925 although Souders had denied that at the time.
 Duesenberg was in line for a 1-2 finish until, with two laps to go, the rear gearing broke on Babe Stapp’s car that he was running relief for Benny Shoaff.
 Earl Devore inherited second place, finishing 12 minutes (effectively 8 laps) behind Souders.
 It was the largest winning margin since 1913 and Souders was the first driver to win the race without the help of a relief driver or a riding mechanic.
 There were several major incidents in the race.
 On lap 24, Norman Batten’s Miller caught fire.
 The driver stood up in his seat to drive it away from the pits to safety before jumping out.
 Soon after Jules Ellingboe was seriously injured when his car crashed into the wall and rolled.

 In an abbreviated season of only 11 races, the 1927 AAA championship was won for the second time by Pete DePaolo, with 3 wins and 4 seconds.
 That consistency was better than second-placed Frank Lockhart's 4 wins alone.

 In 1926, after his mathematical work for college football, Professor Frank G. Dickinson at the University of Illinois developed a points system for the AAA.
 The 1927 championship used that, and the AAA retroactively calculated it on the previous seasons’ results going back to 1909 that would be published in their February 1929 bulletin.